adamelliot/queue-management/mender/image-tools/README.md

 ## Step 1: Building Base Image (Bootstrapping)

 The first image that needs to be built is the base raspbian image that will be "menderized".
 This image is a modified version of the released image from Raspbian.
-It has much of the unneeded packages removed, and the base level of packages for all the features in our app.
+It has the majority of the application packaged into it in way that can be deployed directly, or run through "menderization" to be used in a mender deploy.

 First download the raspbian image from: [Raspberry Pi Images](https://www.raspberrypi.org/downloads/raspbian/).
 Download the [Raspbian Lite Image](https://downloads.raspberrypi.org/raspbian_lite_latest).

 To shrink and prime the image run:
 ```
-raspbian-shrinker/generate-image.sh 2018-11-13-raspbian-stretch-lite.img
+bootstrap-builder/generate-image.sh 2018-11-13-raspbian-stretch-lite.img
 ```

 ### Expected Output